Home

 A group of enslaved families arrived in Jefferson County, Florida in 1828.
 They had been sold and forcibly removed from Virginia, the only home they knew.
 After a 700-mile journey, they arrived to the sparsely settled, newly U.S.-acquired Florida territory and their new home: Casa Bianca plantation.

-Monroe and his potential buyer Joseph M. White knew each other at least since 1817 – while White was from Kentucky, his mother’s family was from Albemarle County, and White had lived for a time there, qualifying as an attorney at the Albemarle Bar.
-For $5,000, Monroe sold nearly two dozen people to White: Toby and Betsy with their children; Dudley and Eve with their children; Jim Harris and his wife Calypso with their children; and eight-year old Mary Baker [no deed for the sale has been found – the names of the families have been extracted by comparing documents associated with both Monroe and White].
+Monroe and White knew each other since at least 1817 – while White was from Kentucky, his mother’s family was from Albemarle County, and White had lived for a time there, qualifying as an attorney at the Albemarle Bar.
+For $5,000, Monroe sold nearly two dozen people to White: Toby and Betsy with their children; Dudley and Eve with their children; Jim Harris and his wife Calypso with their children; and eight-year old Mary Baker.
+No deed for the sale has been found – the names of the families have been extracted by comparing documents associated with both Monroe and White.

-The families arrived in Florida to find another group of enslaved people toiling at Casa Bianca – African slaves.
+The families arrived in Florida to find another group of enslaved people toiling at Casa Bianca – enslaved African.

 Back to the Top